Blockchain Use Cases: How The Tech Is Taking Over The World

 In the first of this series, we take a look at common blockchain use cases and focus on how blockchain is radically transforming the music industry.

 A decade ago, few would have believed in the disruptive nature of blockchain technology.
 But in today’s day and age it’s hard to ignore, with the extensive impact of the relatively new phenomenon reaching staggering proportions.

 In banking the unbanked, the decentralised technology is revolutionising the way in which the global financial system works.
 But whilst Bitcoin may be its most common use case, the promises of blockchain go way beyond just crypto.

-That’s why we’ve started this series, to showcase the many ways in which blockchain is changing the very world in which we live...
+That’s why we’ve started this series, to showcase blockchain use cases and the many ways in which blockchain is changing the very world in which we live...

 Traditional industry pitfalls

 The global music landscape in 2019 is littered with digital services that enable you to stream and download each and every one of your most-loved tunes, but they all tend to be built upon the same traditional subscription-based model that is inherently unfair towards artists.

 ‘A major pain point for creatives in the music industry - such as songwriters, producers and musicians - is that they are the first to put in any of the work, and the last to ever see any profit.’